Lexus RX review - MPG, CO2 and running costs

 Both the RX and RX L sit in groups 41-42 for insurance, with the F Sport and Takumi versions being most expensive.

 Residual values for all RX models are particularly strong, and you can expect it to hold its value better than a Volvo XC90, a BMW X5 and some Audi Q7 variants.
 After three years and 30,000 miles, an RX or RX L should retain at least 50 percent of its value.

 In this review

 - 1Lexus RX reviewThe new Lexus RX is bigger, more powerful and more efficient than ever, and it looks the part too

 - 2Engines, performance and drivePerformance is good, but the RX would rather you take it easy

-- 3MPG, CO2 and Running Costs - currently readingA top company car tax choice thanks to low emissions but real-world mpg may not live up to official figures
+- 3MPG, CO2 and Running Costs - currently readingNo longer a top company car tax choice due to efficient plug-in hybrid rivals, but RX models hold their value well

 - 4Interior, design and technologyLooks great inside and out, and has loads of equipment on board

 - 5Practicality, comfort and boot spaceBoot space isn't the best, but there's plenty of room in the cabin